-The college advertises through banners in the market place and such other crowded places about the commencement of admission process soon after the results of the qualifying examination is declared, that is, H.S.II year.
+The college advertises through banners in the market place and such other crowded places and through selling the college prospectus about the commencement of admission process soon after the results of the qualifying examination is declared, that is, H.S.II year.
 The admission into Semester courses is done strictly in accordance with government of Assam regulations regarding reservations.